bbauska/ibm-intermediate-web-dev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./assets/images/image440.png"
-  alt=""
-  style="width:500px;"/>
+  alt="Factors when selecting best monitoring tools: live monitoring and free trial." style="width:500px;"/>
 </p>

 Certain factors need to be considered when selecting the best monitoring tool.
+These include:
-These include: Live performance monitoring capability, Monitoring of full stack, including supporting services, Monitoring of uptime, Administrating the web server, Monitoring the page load time, Providing a free trial or demo that allows for an evaluation prior to the purchase, and Additional capabilities for monitoring other assets, such as physical servers and network devices.
+  - Live performance monitoring capability,
+  - Monitoring of full stack, including supporting services,
+  - Monitoring of uptime,
+  - Administrating the web server,
+  - Monitoring the page load time,
+  - Providing a free trial or demo that allows for an evaluation prior to the purchase, and
+  - Additional capabilities for monitoring other assets, such as physical servers and network devices.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./assets/images/image441.png"
-  alt=""
-  style="width:500px;"/>
+  alt="Popular monitoring tools: Pingdom, Uptime Robot, Datadog Synthetics, Site24x7, Uptrends, Uptimia and New Relic." style="width:500px;"/>
 </p>